 LMS 101: What Are Learning Management Systems?

-- Delivering customized and engaging training to enhance employee performance
+- Deliver customized and engaging training courses to enhance employee performance

-- Providing users the flexibility to access training materials at their convenience
+- Provide users the flexibility to access training materials at their convenience from any mobile device

 - Measurable Return On Investment (ROI)